Bad River Band of the Lake Superior Tribe of Chippewa Indians: Revival of sovereignty

 As Lake Superior Ojibwe, the Bad River Lapointe Band retains its rights to hunt, fish, and gather wild rice, and medicinal plants within the ceded territory of northern Wisconsin, Michigan, and Minnesota.
 The tribe pressed these claims throughout the 20th century.
 Tribal members from Bad River and the other Lake Superior bands resumed their traditional practice of spear fishing, resulting in the Wisconsin Walleye War with recreational and sports fishermen.

-In 1996, a group of Ojibwe activists known as the Anishinaabe Ogitchida blocked a railroad shipment of sulfuric acid from crossing the reservation; it was destined for a copper mine in Michigan.
+In 1996, the Ojibwe activists the Anishinaabe Ogitchida blocked a railroad shipment of sulfuric acid from crossing the reservation; it was destined for a copper mine in Michigan.
 The protestors complained the acid posed an environmental danger to reservation lands and the Lake Superior watershed.
 The national attention brought by the protests forced the Environmental Protection Agency to stop the use of acid in the copper mine.

 The headquarters of the Great Lakes Indian Fish & Wildlife Commission (GLIFWC) is on the Bad River Reservation.
 The tribe also owns and operates a fish hatchery, which stocks local rivers and lakes with 15 million walleye annually.

-The Bad River Band Of Lapoint Ojibwe own and operate a casino on the reservation, as well as the Moccasin Trail gas station and grocery store complex.
-The Tribe also runs a clinic, local transit, tribal school, daycare, and Head Start, as well as a police and volunteer fire department for its people.
+The Bad River Band of Lapoint Ojibwe own and operate on the reservation a casino as well as the Moccasin Trail gas station and grocery store complex.
+The tribe also runs a clinic, local transit, tribal school, daycare, and Head Start, as well as a volunteer fire department for its people.
 It has several community facilities: a tribal fire hall and youth center in the Birch Hill community, and a utility garage in the Franks Field community.

-In 2014, the Tribe announced it will not renew the lease of 18 non-native people's land lease on Madeline Island, known as the Amnicon Bay Association.
+In 2014, the tribe announced it would not renew the lease on Madeline Island of the Amnicon Bay Association, composed of 18 non-native people.
 The 50-year lease, which began in 1967, ended in August 2017.

-The Mashkiiziibii Natural Resources Department´s task is to facilitate “the development of institutions of tribal self-governance to ensure the continued sovereignty of the Bad River Tribe in the regulation and management of its natural resources”. and has responded to numerous threats posed by Enbridge Line 5 pipeline.
+The Mashkiiziibii Natural Resources Department's task is to facilitate “the development of institutions of tribal self-governance to ensure the continued sovereignty of the Bad River Tribe in the regulation and management of its natural resources”. and has responded to numerous threats posed by Enbridge Line 5 pipeline.